soumya-ranjan-sahoo/accessiblePriceTag/README.md

 ## Android

 The android app can be installed either by the APK file provided above or by building the code via Android studio with your device as the target.
+(Provided APK is in debug mode.)

 Estimote app is required to be pre-installed via PlayStore on the Android device.